frappe/erpnext_documentation/erpnext_documentation/www/docs/user/manual/en/setting-up/data/data-import.md

 ![Import Warnings](/docs/assets/img/setup/data-import/import-warnings.png)

-After you have resolved the warnings, click on Start Import again to import the data.
-On successful import of the data you'll see a log of each record that was created in the Import Log section.
+After you have resolved the warnings, click on **Start Import** again to import the data.
+On successful import of the data, you'll see a log of each record that was created in the Import Log section.

 ![Import Success](/docs/assets/img/setup/data-import/import-success.png)